imrafaelmerino/json-values/docs/README.md

 but you can't benefit from all the advantage that immutability brings to your code because **Java doesn't provide Persistent Data Structures**.
 The thing is that Java 8 brought functions, lambdas, lazy evaluation to some extent, and streams, but without immutability, something is still missing, and as _**Pat Helland**_ said, [Immutability Changes Everything!](http://cidrdb.org/cidr2015/Papers/CIDR15_Paper16.pdf)
-* You manipulate Jsons all the time, and you'd like to do it with less ceremony. **json-values** is declarative and takes advantages of all the new features that were introduced in Java 8, like functions, suppliers, streams, and collectors, making json manipulation simple, fast, and efficient.
+* You manipulate Jsons all the time, and you'd like to do it with less ceremony. **json-values** is declarative and takes advantages of all the features that were introduced in Java 8, like functions, suppliers, streams, and collectors, making json manipulation simple, fast, and efficient.
 * Simplicity matters, and I 'd argue that **json-values** is simple.
-* As a developer, I'm convinced that code should win arguments, so let me enumerate some examples, where I leave the functions passed in as arguments with no implementation for brevity reasons (go to the [project page](https://imrafaelmerino.github.io/json-values/) for further details)
+* As a developer, I'm convinced that code should win arguments, so let me enumerate some examples, where I leave the functions passed in as arguments with no implementation for brevity reasons.

 ```
 json.mapKeys(toSneakeCase)